Phone-GWP-group

 Optimising your packaging and using custom sizes can help reduced plastic void fill requirements (and therefore your exposure to the tax)

-In fact, optimising your packaging in this way can have a number of other cost benefits.
-Less material used overall.
-Less storage space required.
-Typically quicker packaging times (and increased productivity).
-And much improved transit efficiency, too.
-This last point in particular will not only reduce your costs but, over time, significantly reduce your carbon footprint as well.
+In fact, optimising your packaging in this way can have several other cost benefits.
+Less material used overall, less storage space required, typically quicker packing times (and increased productivity), and much improved transit efficiency.
+This last point, in particular, will not only reduce your costs but also significantly reduce your carbon footprint over time.

-It is here that we would normally raise a number of counter points or considerations regarding the strategy detailed, but in this case, there really isn’t any.
-As long as you choose to work with an experienced, knowledgeable packaging designer / supplier, there are only benefits to analysing and optimizing your packaging.
+It is here that we would normally raise a number of counterpoints or considerations regarding the detailed strategy, but in this case, there really aren’t any.
+As long as you choose to work with an experienced, knowledgeable packaging designer and supplier, there are only benefits to analysing and optimising your packaging.

-Other ways that you may be able to reduce plastic packaging use
+Other ways that you can reduce your use of plastic packaging

-Finally, there may be a number of other tactics or ideas that you can use to help reduce your plastic packaging use.
+Finally, there may be other tactics or ideas you can use to reduce your plastic packaging use.

-For example, you may be able to incentivise customers to collect products in store, rather than have them delivered (this could be through delivery charges, or vouchers etc. which are given when collecting items).
-This could help reduce the secondary packaging such as plastic void fill, poly mailers etc. used for deliveries.
+For example, you might be able to incentivise customers to collect products in store, rather than have them delivered.
+This could be through delivery charges, vouchers, and the like, which are given when collecting items.
+This could help reduce the use of secondary packaging, such as plastic void fill and poly mailers, used for deliveries.

-The use of collection lockers may also allow you to reduce the amount of packaging required (as this would mean goods not being subjected to as many touch points in the delivery network).
+The use of collection lockers might also allow you to reduce the amount of packaging you require, as it would mean goods are subjected to fewer touchpoints in the delivery network.

 Schemes to encourage consumers to return plastic packaging to you for reuse may also be worth exploring, depending on how the final legislation treats reusable items.